-Contributions to the Tobis Fellowship program may be made via the e-giving link (at left on website) or directly to Sylvia Lotito, Center Manager, Social Science Plaza A, UCI, Irvine, CA 92697.
+Contributions to the Tobis Fellowship program may be made via the following e-giving

 Her research interests are informed by her conviction that peace does not start when agreements are signed but only when conditions of structural violence are addressed and eliminated.